51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 |CVN-74| USS *John C. Stennis*|74X|274.40|Ch.
 14|
 |CVN-75| USS *Harry S. Truman*|75X|275.40|Ch.
 15|

-Missions should make a summary of the of the comms plan that they implemenmt available on the kneeboard.
+Missions are encouraged to make a summary of the of the comms plan that they implemenmt available on a kneeboard.

 **TODO**: kneeboard for default comms plan?